quic/sense/README.md

 #### 2. Live demo

-After your custom classfier was trained, you can run it live using the following script:
+After your custom classifier was trained, you can run it live using the following script:

 ```shell
 PYTHONPATH=./ python scripts/run_custom_classifier.py --custom_classifier=/path/to/your/dataset/ [--use_gpu]